-- Your app will generate 2TB of stored data per year. - Your app will need 8 dual-core VMs with 8GB RAM each. - Only 10% of data produced needs to be hosted on "high performance" media.
+- Your app will generate 32TB of stored data per year. - Your app will need 15 quad-core VMs with 16GB RAM each. - Only 10% of data produced needs to be hosted on "high performance" media.
 For the BUY model, this means SSD vs. HDD.
-For the RENT model, it means Amazon's Elastic Block Store (EBS) "General Purpose SSD" vs. "Cold HDD" storage. - All purchased gear in the BUY model must be installable in a standard 19" rack to be compatible with colocation providers. - For simplicity, you can ignore: - The fact that storage will get cheaper/denser over time. - That Amazon prices may change in the future. - The bandwidth usage of your app (assume it's negligible). - Cost of software (e.g. operating systems, hypervisor, etc.). - Cost of peripherals (Ethernet adapters, SAS adapters, etc.), disk enclosures, and cables. - Disaster recovery. - For any other facts you need to know but are omitted, just state a reasonable assumption in your answer and go from there. - For the servers and network switches in the BUY model, you can use these models: - Server: HP ProLiant DL380 G9 (\$3381/ea) - Switch: Cisco SF500-24P (\$479/ea)
+For the RENT model, it means Amazon's Elastic Block Store (EBS) "General Purpose SSD" vs. "Cold HDD" storage. - All purchased gear in the BUY model must be installable in a standard 19" rack to be compatible with colocation providers. - As this is an untested startup, for pricing cloud services, don't commit to any time period longer than one year, and have no upfront payment. - For cloud backup purposes, you can assume that daily snapshots are sufficient, and that about 1% of the stored data changes per day. - For simplicity, you can ignore: - The fact that storage will get cheaper/denser over time. - That Amazon prices may change in the future. - The bandwidth usage of your app (assume it's negligible). - Cost of software (e.g. operating systems, hypervisor, etc.). - Cost of peripherals (Ethernet adapters, SAS adapters, etc.), disk enclosures, and cables. - Disaster recovery. - For any other facts you need to know but are omitted, just state a reasonable assumption in your answer and go from there. - For the servers and network switches in the BUY model, you can use these models if you wish, or research your own: - Server: DELL PowerEdge R760xs (\$3449+/ea, customizable) - Link includes a "quote" configurator allowing selection of various hardware options.
+Do your own research and SSD and/or HDD storage in one or more servers in your design. - Switch: Cisco Catalyst C1300-48P-4X Ethernet Switch (\$1259/ea)